China Will Not Share Deadly Flu Virus Strains, Risking Public Safety

 — Alexandra Stevenson (@jotted) August 28, 2018

-U.S. Senator, Mark Rubio, R. Florida, took to Twitter to express his outrage over the news that the world’s most populous country decided not to share the virus.
-He tweeted, “Outrageous that #China is withholding samples of deadly flu virus from U.S. health authorities.
+U.S. Senator Marco Rubio (R-FL), took to Twitter to express his outrage over the news that the world’s most populous country decided not to share the virus.

+“Outrageous that #China is withholding samples of deadly flu virus from U.S. health authorities.
 It is dangerous to play games with a biological threat that has killed 40% of its victims.
 Using ‘a potential threat to humanity’ as leverage is certainly not the behavior of a responsible global stakeholder.”

 Using “a potential threat to humanity” as leverage is certainly not the behavior of a responsible global stakeholder.
 (2/2)